-- 3. COOK POWER.
-Touch this pad after the cook time has been set, followed by a Number Pad to set the amount of microwave energy released to cook the food.
-The higher the number, the higher the microwave power or "cooking speed."
-See page 22 for more information.
-See the "Microwave cooking chart" on page 49 for specific Cook Powers to use for the foods you are cooking. - 4.
-ADD MINUTE.
+- 4. ADD MINUTE.
 Touch this pad to cook for one minute, at 100% Cook Power, or to add an extra minute, at the set Cook Power, to your cooking cycle.
-See page 42 for more information. - AUTO DEFROST.
+See page 44 for more information. - 5.
+AUTO COOK.
+Touch this pad to cook common microwave-prepared foods without needing to program times and Cook Powers.
+See page 25 for more information. - 6.
+AUTO ROAST.
+Touch this pad to roast with the Temperature Probe.
+See page 36 for more information. - 7.
+AUTO DEFROST.
 Touch this pad followed by Number Pads to thaw frozen meat by weight.
-See page 25 for more information. - 6.
+See page 27 for more information. - 8.
+PERSONAL CHOICE.
+Touch this pad to recall one cooking instruction previously programmed into memory.
+See page 40 for more information. - 9.
 PROBE TEMP.
 Touch this pad when using the Temperature Probe to cook.
 Touch PROBE TEMP followed by Number Pads to set desired final food temperature.
-See page 31 for more information. - 7.
-WARM HOLD.
+See page 33 for more information. - WARM HOLD.
 Touch this pad to keep hot, cooked foods safely warm in your microwave oven for up to 99 minutes, 99 seconds.
 WARM HOLD can be used by itself, or it can automatically follow a cooking cycle.
-See page 30 for more information. - 8.
+See page 32 for more information. - 11.
 BEVERAGE.
-Touch this pad to reheat a cup of a beverage at a preset Cook Power.
-The oven's sensor will tell the oven how long to heat depending on the amount of vapor it detects from the beverage.
-See page 39 for more information. - 9.
+Touch this pad to reheat one-half cup or one cup of a beverage.
+The oven will automatically heat for a preset time at a preset Cook Power.
+See page 41 for more information. - 12.
 POPCORN.
-Touch this pad to pop popcorn at a preset Cook Power.
-The oven's sensor will tell the oven how long to cook depending on the amount of vapor it detects from the popcorn.
-See page 41 for more information. - 10.
-REHEAT.
-Touch this pad to reheat food at a preset Cook Power.
-The oven's sensor will tell the oven how long to heat depending on the amount of vapor it detects from the food.
-See page 40 for more information.
+Touch this pad when popping popcorn in your microwave oven.
+The oven will automatically heat for a preset time at a preset Cook Power.
+See page 43 for more information.

-- 11. SENSOR COOK.
-Touch this pad to cook at a preset Cook Power.
-The oven's sensor will tell the oven how long to cook depending on the amount of vapor it detects from the food.
-See page 38 for more information. - 12.
-AUTO ROAST.
-Touch this pad to roast with the Temperature Probe.
-See page 34 for more information. - Number Pads.
-Touch Number Pads to enter cooking times, Cook Powers, temperatures, weights, or food categories. - CLOCK.
+- 13. DINNER PLATE.
+Touch this pad to reheat a dinner-sized plate of refrigerated food.
+The oven will automatically heat for a preset time at preset Cook Powers.
+See page 42 for more information. - 14.
+Number Pads.
+Touch Number Pads to enter cooking times, Cook Powers, temperatures, quantities, weights, or food categories. - 15.
+CLOCK.
 Touch this pad to enter the correct time of day.
-See page 18 for more information. - 15.
+See page 18 for more information. - 16.
 TIMER SET.
 Touch this pad to set the Minute Timer.
-See page 19 for more information. - 16.
+See page 19 for more information. - 17.
 TIMER OFF.
 Touch this pad to cancel the Minute Timer.
-See page 19 for more information. - 17.
+See page 19 for more information. - 18.
 START/ENTER.
 Touch this pad to start a function.
-If you open the door after the oven begins to cook, retouch START/ENTER.
-See page 13 for more information. - 18.
+If you open the door after the oven begins to cook, retouch START/ ENTER.
+See page 13 for more information. - 19.
 AUTO START.
 Touch this pad to program your oven to begin cooking automatically at a chosen time later in the day.
-See page 36 for more information. - 19.
+See page 38 for more information. - 20.
 OFF/CANCEL.
 Touch this pad to erase an incorrect command, cancel a program during cooking, or to clear the Display.
-See page 13 for more information. - 20.
+See page 13 for more information. - 21.
 FAN HIGH.
 Touch this pad to turn on the fan at high speed.
-See page 14 for more information. - 21.
+See page 14 for more information. - 22.
 FAN LOW.
 Touch this pad to turn on the fan at low speed.
-See page 14 for more information. - 22.
+See page 14 for more information. - 23.
 OFF.
 Touch this pad to turn off the fan.
-See page 14 for more information. - 23.
+See page 14 for more information. - 24.
 LIGHT.
 Touch this pad to turn on the cooktop/countertop light.
 See page 15 for more information.

-- 24. NIGHT LIGHT.
+- 25. NIGHT LIGHT.
 Touch this pad to turn on the cooktop/countertop night light.
-See page 15 for more information. - 25.
+See page 15 for more information. - 26.
 OFF.
 Touch this pad to turn off the cooktop/countertop light.
 See page 16 for more information.